TuanTran1504/RAG-Ollama-app/README.md

 # 🧠 Legal RAG Ollama

 A Retrieval-Augmented Generation (RAG) application that allows users to ask legal questions based on Tasmanian legislation using a custom LangChain pipeline and an Ollama-hosted LLM (e.g., LLaMA 3).
-Includes a simple Flask web interface.
+Includes a simple Flask web interface. (this can be customed to answer any domain you need)

 ---